Paediatric/Children’s Podiatry

 Most podiatrists will agree wholeheartedly with that description that the 26 bones and 35 joints, all held together by 106 ligaments make it one of the most complex structures in the human body.
 For that reason the medical world agrees that foot health in children is paramount.

-Children will start to walk anywhere from 8 to 18 months and a soft, flexible and often flat foot is what greets us when toddlers first get mobile.
+Children usually start to walk anywhere from 8 to 18 months and a soft, flexible and often flat foot is what greets us when toddlers first get mobile.
 This can be very normal but concerns about just how much is “normal” can often concern parents and specialised opinions in these cases should be sought.

 What’s normal?